District Council of Yankalilla puts community safety first with new COVID-19 measures

 - Web: www.yankalilla.sa.gov.au

-There is potential that we will soon be unable to access the mail at the post office.
-To ensure we receive your correspondence, please refrain from sending paper in the mail and instead send your correspondence electronically via email to email@example.com so that we can continue to respond to your enquiries and process applications etc.
+To ensure we receive your correspondence in a timely manner, please refrain from sending paper in the mail and instead send your correspondence electronically via email to email@example.com so that we can continue to respond to your enquiries and process applications etc.

 Thank you for your understanding